10 Fun & Educational Easter Holiday Activities to Try at Home with the Kids (2025 Update)

 • Soil or compost

-• Seeds (cress, basil, or other fast-growing plants)
+• Seeds (cress, basil, or flowers)

 • A spoon

-1. Carefully fill each eggshell halfway with soil or compost.
+1. Fill each eggshell halfway with soil.

-Easter Coding Challenge
+6. Easter Coding Challenge ??

 What You’ll Need:

-• A computer or tablet
+• A tablet or computer

 • Access to Scratch or Code.org

-2. Guide them through creating the game using block-based coding on Scratch or Code.org.
+2. Guide them through block-based coding.

-Easter Shadow Puppets
+7. Easter Shadow Puppets ??

 What You’ll Need: